paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### Savings Provision
 Pub.
 L. 113–121, title I, § 1014(d), June 10, 2014, 128 Stat.
 1222, provided that: “Nothing in this section [amending this section and [section 2231 of this title](./chapter-036-water-resources-development.md#section-2231), repealing sections 426i–1 and 701b–13 of this title, and repealing provisions set out as a note under this section] may be construed to affect an agreement in effect on the date of enactment of this Act [June 10, 2014], or an agreement that is finalized between the Corps of Engineers and a non-Federal interest on or before December 31, 2014, under any of the following sections (as such sections were in effect on the day before such date of enactment): “(1) Section 204 of the Water Resources Development Act of 1986 ([33 U.S.C.
 2232](./chapter-036-water-resources-development.md#section-2232)). “(2) Section 206 of the Water Resources Development Act of 1992 ([33 U.S.C.
 426i–1](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-426i-1)). “(3) Section 211 of the Water Resources Development Act of 1996 ([33 U.S.C.
 701b–13](./chapter-015-flood-control.md#section-701b-13)).”

+#### Guidance
+Pub.
+L. 118–272, div.
+A, title I, § 1110(b), Jan.
+4, 2025, 138 Stat.
+3010, provided that: “Not later than 18 months after the date of enactment of this Act [Jan.
+4, 2025], the Secretary [of the Army] shall update any guidance as necessary to reflect the amendments made by this section [amending this section].”

+#### Implementation
+Pub.
+L. 118–272, div.
+A, title I, § 1110(c), Jan.
+4, 2025, 138 Stat.
+3010, provided that: “Any non-Federal interest that has entered in a written agreement with the Secretary [of the Army] to carry out a water resources development project pursuant to section 204 of the Water Resources Development Act of 1986 ([33 U.S.C.
+2232](./chapter-036-water-resources-development.md#section-2232)) before the date of enactment of this Act [Jan.
+4, 2025] may submit to the Secretary a request to amend such agreement to reflect the amendments made by this section [amending this section].”

 #### Report on Improvements by Non–Federal Interest
 Pub.
 L. 116–260, div.
 AA, title I, § 105(c), Dec.
 27, 2020, 134 Stat.
 2623, provided that: “A non-Federal interest may submit to the Secretary [of the Army] a report on improvements to a federally authorized harbor or inland harbor to be carried out by the non-Federal interest, containing any information necessary for the Secretary determine whether the improvements satisfy the requirements of section 204(f)(1) of the Water Resources Development Act of 1986 ([33 U.S.C.
 2232](./chapter-036-water-resources-development.md#section-2232)[(f)(1)]), including— “(1) the economic justification for the improvements; “(2) details of the project improvement plan and design; “(3) proposed arrangements for the work to be performed; and “(4) documents relating to any applicable permits required for the project improvements.”